 These numbers tend to rise and fall with certain weather patterns, availability of prey, and location.
 Smaller islands show higher cat densities, as do inland areas which offer more open areas of vegetation — although only after heavy rainfall, which results in the availability of more prey.

 A Threat To Australia

 So why are these feral cat colonies of such high concern in Australia?
-To put it simply: they’re eating everything.
+As The Seeker first reported: they’re eating everything.
 So much, in fact, that the cats have driven at least 20 species of Australian mammals to extinction, including the desert bandicoot and the crescent nail-tail wallaby.